 Human Papillomavirus (HPV)

-laboratory testing should be reviewed as testing for HPV is performed in clinic and commercial laboratories, it is not commonly performed by PHLs.
+laboratory testing should be reviewed as testing for HPV is performed in clinical and commercial laboratories; it is not commonly performed by PHLs.

 suggested reporting language for syphilis serology testing.

-Trichomonas vaginalisis, the most prevalent non-viral sexually transmitted infection in the US and worldwide, and the cause of the curable STD, trichomoniais, is not currently a reportable or nationally notifiable disease.
+Trichomonas vaginalis, the most prevalent non-viral sexually transmitted infection in the US and worldwide, and the cause of the curable STD, trichomoniasis, is not currently a reportable or nationally notifiable disease.